Table of Contents

 Media amplification: promoting the video collaboration through social channels.

 These pricing considerations can also apply to other partnerships with other creators like lifestyle bloggers or songwriters.
-Understanding the various aspects involved in producing content will help you develop a productive partnership with creative content creators domestic and abroad.
+Understanding the various aspects of producing content will help you develop a productive partnership with creative content creators domestically and abroad.

 That’s the heart of its business—collaborating and distributing content—but Izo knew that cumbersome back-end processes would distract the company from its focus.